kubearmor/KubeArmor/documentation/development_guide.md

     ```
     KubeArmor/
-      AppArmor    - Script files to create and delete AppArmor profiles
       Auditd      - Configurations for Auditd
     ```

   - Scripts for GKE

     ```
-    KubeArmor/
     GKE           - scripts to set up the enforcer in a container-optimized OS (COS)
     ```

   - Files for testing

     ```
-    KubeArmor/
-      build       - Scripts to create a container image for KubeArmor
     examples/
       multiubuntu - Example microservice for testing
     ```